-At this event we will explore how to improve knowledge of Aboriginal and/or Torres Strait Islander cultures in your workplace, as a foundation for effective RAPs.
-DCA will also launch its very own Reflect RAP.
+At this event we explored how to improve knowledge of Aboriginal and/or Torres Strait Islander cultures in your workplace as a foundation for effective RAPs.
+DCA also launched its very own Reflect RAP.

-The event will be hosted by NAB, our partner and sponsor of DCA’s Building Workplace Capability for Indigenous Australia Network.
+The event was hosted by NAB, our partner and sponsor of DCA’s Building Workplace Capability for Indigenous Australia Network.

-David Morrison AO, Chair of the DCA Board, will moderate the event and our speakers will include:
+David Morrison AO, Chair of the DCA Board, moderated the event and our speakers included:

-- DCA, CEO Lisa Annese who will officially launch DCA’s Reflect RAP and provide an overview of its key points and intended actions.
+- DCA, CEO Lisa Annese who officially launched DCA’s Reflect RAP and provided an overview of its key points and intended actions.

-- Paul Dodd, CEO, Director and Principal Consultant of Corporate Culcha, who identifies as a Bundjalung man, will share the benefits of developing Indigenous cultural competence in the workplace
+- Paul Dodd, CEO, Director and Principal Consultant of Corporate Culcha, who identifies as a Bundjalung man, shared the benefits of developing Indigenous cultural competence in the workplace

-- Peter Morris, General Manager, RAP Program, Reconciliation Australia, who will provide guidance on the foundations of a successful RAP and what it takes to embed greater understanding and knowledge of Aboriginal and/or Torres Strait Islander culture within an organisation.
+- Peter Morris, General Manager, RAP Program, Reconciliation Australia, provided guidance on the foundations of a successful RAP and what it takes to embed greater understanding and knowledge of Aboriginal and/or Torres Strait Islander culture within an organisation.

-- Elizabeth Campbell, Indigenous Finance Manager at NAB, leads NAB’s RAP program and will talk about an Elevate RAP process focussing on outcomes.
+- Elizabeth Campbell, Associate Director Indigenous Affairs at NAB, leads NAB’s RAP program and talked about the Elevate RAP process focussing on outcomes.

-- Adam Fletcher, Proud Wonnarua man and Associate Director Indigenous Finance for Business Bank, newly appointed into this role at NAB, will share thinking on the importance of building and supporting a successful Indigenous business customer base to underpin an ambitious Elevate RAP agenda.
+- Adam Fletcher, Proud Wonnarua man and Associate Director Indigenous Finance for Business Bank, newly appointed into this role at NAB, shared his thinking on the importance of building and supporting a successful Indigenous business customer base to underpin an ambitious Elevate RAP agenda.